International Mission Partnerships

-Weddington UMC is currently in ministry in four countries outside of the United States: Bulgaria, Costa Rica, Kenya, and Romania.
+Weddington Church is currently in ministry in four countries outside of the United States: Bulgaria, Costa Rica, Kenya, and Romania.
 Support for international missions varies from pastoral care, building churches, caring for and educating orphans, and so much more.
-Weddington UMC continues to be the hands and feet of Jesus around the world through the giving of our time, talents, and offerings.
+Weddington Church continues to be the hands and feet of Jesus around the world through the giving of our time, talents, and offerings.

-Weddington UMC partners with churches in Costa Rica to help establish facilities for worship and housing.
+Weddington Church partners with churches in Costa Rica to help establish facilities for worship and housing.
 Most recently, we worked with a congregation to build an education building at Dios Es Amor Iglesia (God Is Love Church) in Santa Cruz.
 Mission teams travel to Costa Rica typically during the month of January.
 A golf fundraiser is held each fall to raise funds for Costa Rican building projects.
-Please contact co-leader Greg Smith for more information.
+Please contact Brian Pontius or Greg Smith for more information.

 We also partner with God’s Grace for all Nations (GGFAN), a ministry that starts churches, trains pastors, enables congregations, and takes food and the Gospel to the 22 unreached tribes in Kenya.
 Several years ago, we donated a truck to their ministry which transports relief food to the unreached tribes and was used to rescue fellow Christians during the tribal clashes of 2008.
 The truck continues to serve, recently providing famine relief to thousands of Kenyans impacted by the COVID-19 shutdown.